alfredodiaz53/big-bang/docs/understanding-bigbang/configuration/sample-prod-config.md

 ## High Availability (HA)

 Each package in Big Bang includes documentation of its own High Availability configuration independantly in [Package Architecture](../package-architecture).
-Below are direct links for each package:
+Below are direct links to this section for each package:

 - [Anchore Enterprise](../package-architecture/anchore.md#high-availability)
 - [Argocd](../package-architecture/argocd.md#high-availability)